Legendrian singular links and singular connected sums: A hierarchy of invariants

 \begin{ex}[Legendrian non-switchability] Let us provide another pair of Legendrian singular knots of degree 1, $(L_{a},p)$, $(L_{b},q)$ depicted in Figure~\ref{fig:6_3,8_16}.
-It is easily checked that they are differ by exactly one flip move, and so
+It is easily checked that they are different by exactly one flip move and by (\ref{eq:flipresol}) we have

 where $L7a6$ is a link in the Thistlethwaite link table.

 Suppose $L_a=L_b$ via a contact isotopy $\phi_t$ in $\LSK$.
 Let $\gamma_1, \gamma_2$ be arcs in $L_a$ starting and ending at $p$ satisfying that